michaelstucki/Java-Fundamentals/src/labs_examples/objects_classes_methods/labs/oop/D_flashcard/README.md

 The Controller orchestrates the actions of the View and Model layers.

 TODO:
-Add persistency so that the cards in editted during runtime are retained after running the app.
+Add persistency so that the cards editted during runtime are retained after running the app.